mariodivece/blog/2017-03-11-modern-it-infrastructure/README.md

  4. If a new networking specification came out in a few years, replacing *IPv4* does it mean that TCP applications would need to be rewritten?
 Why or Why not?
  5.

-## Chapter 2: Firewalls and Routing
+## Chapter 2: Firewalls, Routing and WiFi

 In this chapter we will cover the notion of routing.
 It includes comcepts such as Network Address Translation, Gateways, Firewalls, and other means of establishing communications between computer systems.
+We will also cover useful information regarding Wireless Networks and how to set them up properly.

 ### How Routers talk to each other